 - 1. Detach the clear shield (1) that covers the sensor board cable ZIF connector on the system board. - 2.
 Release the ZIF connector (2) to which the sensor board cable is connected, and then disconnect the sensor board cable from the system board. - 3.
 Detach the clear shield (3) that covers the sensor board cable ZIF connector on the sensor board. - 4.
 Release the ZIF connector (4) to which the sensor board cable is connected, and then disconnect the sensor board cable from the sensor board. - 5.
-Remove the sensor board cable (5).
+Detach the sensor board cable (5) from the computer.
+(The sensor board cable is attached to the computer with double-sided adhesive.)